Pohjola's Daughter Rhododendron

 A relatively new broadleaf evergreen shrub with delicate white flowers that emerge from red buds in spring, coarse dark foliage and a broadly compact habit; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss

 Pohjola's Daughter Rhododendron is clothed in stunning clusters of lightly-scented shell pink trumpet-shaped flowers with a chartreuse flare at the ends of the branches in mid spring.
-It has green foliage.
+It has green evergreen foliage.
 The narrow leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Pohjola's Daughter Rhododendron is an open multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.